 This guy was on the 3rd floor, talking about a lady on the 5th floor.
 There was a whole floor in between and he was talking about “noise bouncing back from the building in front?”.

 I moved in and it’s been for me one of the quietest places I’ve ever been to -but then again I’ve been living in Roma with cars honking all over the place and noisy scooters zipping from left and right-.

 - Do you have a light sleep?

-- Do you find it annoying if someone is up until late / wakes up very early?
+- Do you find it annoying if someone is up late / wakes up very early?

-A yes to any of these answer can make for a difficult living together if you stay up until late or go out a lot.
+A yes to any of these answers can make for a difficult living together if you stay up until late or go out a lot.

 #4.
 Match Noise Attitudes

 Does it sound a lot like the previous point?

 Noise seekers fear silence and need their life to be constantly filled with noise.

 Many activities they do, they do with background music.
 Sometimes they also study with music, which means an almost constant stream of noise during their wake hours.